salrashid123/go-tpm-wrapping/README.md

 ```bash
 go run import/main.go --mode=decrypt  --encrypted_blob=/tmp/encrypted.dat
 ```

 This will decrypt the data

-Note, if you extend the PCR value successively,
+Note, if you encrypted the data to a pcr value, extend the PCR value successively will invalidate the key

+eg, if the remote system has the following PCRs

 ```bash
 $ tpm2_pcrread sha256:23